MS in Biomedical Sciences Admissions

 Apply to Tufts MBS to Improve

 Below are basic instructions for submitting an application to the MS in Biomedical Sciences program.
-Once you are ready to apply, you will create an account in our Public Health & Professional Degree Programs Application Portal in order to begin your application, and more detailed instructions will be provided through the portal.
+Once you are ready to apply, you will create an account in our Application Portal in order to begin your application, and more detailed instructions will be provided through the portal.

 Early application increases your chance of admission.
-Applications are reviewed on a rolling basis until the class is full, which can occur before the deadline.
-Below are the deadlines for the class starting August 2023.
+Applications will open October 1 and are reviewed on a rolling basis until the class is full, which can occur before the deadline.
+Below are the deadlines for the class starting August 2024.

 |Deadline||Decisions Released By|